 Could it’s that the nice eating place in Sir Bernard Law County is a pizzeria?
 The solution is sure to pretty much everybody who has been to a chef and proprietor Tony Conte’s Inferno Pizzeria Napoletana in Darnestown.
 It wasn’t that long ago that we ought to best select from one kind of pizza: New York-style pies baked in a deck oven (the lengthy, square stacked ovens you regularly see in pizzerias) with pre-shredded cheese proper out of a bag.
-Now, Neapolitan-prompted pizzas baked in wood-fired ovens reign ideal, even though they have been added to the D.C.
+Now, Neapolitan-prompted pizzas baked in wood-fired ovens reign ideal, even though they were added to the D.C.
 Region barely 30 years ago and now not in Montgomery County till Mia’s Pizzas opened in 2006.
 Here we spotlight some of our favorite pizza joints, most of which veer toward Naples extra than Gotham.

 Inferno Pizzeria Napoletana